Flint

 Chevrolet Manufacturing Division, Flint – “Chevy in the hole”:

 Selectively compressing this plant will be a challenge.
-Modeling the complex at 75 percent size will equate to a 40 foot long peninsula.
+Modeling the complex at 75 percent size will equate to a 40-foot-long peninsula.
 Although this is indeed large, I feel it will be sufficient to model a good portion of automobile traffic indicative of the GTW.
 The research with this particular project has been enjoyable.
 There is an incredible amount of history in this complex.
 I intend to represent traffic volume as it was in the 1970's.

 ZONE E: